Tourist Map of Northwest of England – Discover Enchanting Heritage

 Schedules and Prices

-Public transport in the Northwest operates from early morning until late at night, ensuring you can explore to your heart's content.
+Public transport in the Northwest operates from the early morning until late at night, ensuring you can explore to your heart's content.
 Train services generally run from 5 AM to midnight, while buses and trams operate from 6 AM to 11 PM.
-Prices vary based on the distance and mode of transport, but an average single journey on a bus or tram could cost around £2-£4, while a train journey might set you back £5-£20.
-Remember, buying day passes can often be more cost-effective if you plan to make multiple journeys in a day.
+Prices vary based on distance and mode of transport, but an average single journey on a bus or tram could cost around £2-£4, while a train journey might set you back £5-£20.
+Remember, day passes can often be more cost-effective if you plan multiple journeys in a day.

 Safety Tips